natachigram/foundry-nftmarketplace/README.md

 # ERC721 NFT Marketplace Contract PRD

-The ERC721 NFT Marketplace Contract is a smart contract that allows users to create and execute orders for ERC721 tokens (NFTs) using VRS signatures for verification.
-Users can list their NFTs for sale, and buyers can purchase them through secure and verifiable transactions.
-This document outlines the features, preconditions, and functionality of the contract.

 ### 1. `createOrder` Function

 - **Description**: Users can create orders for their NFTs by providing the necessary details.